-I've come to learn that, even if I can't afford to do any major work, neglecting the house is the last thing I should do; otherwise, deterioration will accelerate—of the house, of my body and of my mind.
-And since the roof was damaged by one of our four nor'easters, I had a very compelling reason to get back to work.
+It may seem odd to maintain an unfinished house, but neglecting it is the last thing I should do; otherwise, deterioration will accelerate.
+And since the roof was damaged by one of our four nor'easters, I had a very compelling reason to get to work.

-The fix, completed on 23 April 2018, is temporary—the damaged plywood still needs to be replaced—but at least it's watertight for now.
-I also found a number of other small leaks developing elsewhere, so I got busy with a tube of roof sealant to try and stave off any potential permanent damage.
-Plus, I found an unopened gallon of wood preservative, and I think I'll slap some on at-risk areas, such as the edges of the roof sheathing.
+The fix, completed on 23 April 2018, was temporary—the damaged plywood still needs to be replaced—but at least it was watertight for the time being.
+I also found a number of other small leaks developing elsewhere, so I got busy with a tube of roof sealant to try and prevent any potential permanent damage.

 After cleaning out the leaves and dirt and organizing my tools, I started sorting through the remaining building materials.
-It would seem I might have enough plywood on hand to finish sheathing the eaves on the lower level, so that may become a future project to tackle—although it will be very slow-going, as it will involve a lot of ladder work, and lately my knee has been complaining loudly.
+It would seem I might have enough plywood on hand to finish sheathing the eaves on the lower level, so that may become a future project to tackle—although given the condition of my knee, I don't know how much of that work I could do.